Sameermd16/Sameermd16/README.md

 # 💫 About Me:
 Hi I'm Sameer and I fill the void with code! <br>I'm a passionate developer.
-My goal is to create something that never existed before and contribute to the life changing technology.Currently, working as Technical Associate for Genpact.
+My goal is to create something that never existed before and contribute to the life changing technology.
+Currently, working as Technical Associate for Genpact.
 When I'm not coding, I'd be running, exercising and spend time with loved ones.

 ## 🌐 Socials: